perapp/webcui/README.md

 Webcui features:
 * Generate HTML forms from regular Python functions.
 Function parameters become input fields.
 Function is executed when the user submit the form.
 * Use function decorators to add help text and better labels to fields.
+(Coming soon)
 * Build, test and deploy app with simple command line.
+(Coming soon)
 * Admin interface (a Webcui app of course :-p) to configure cloud provider and continous delivery pipeline.
+(Coming soon)

 ## Installation
+Install Python 3.6 or later
 ```
 $ pip install webcui
 ```